IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Numerical experiments

 \paragraph{Shape parameters} Using the design method in Section~\ref{sec:TPMS}, each cellular unit cell can be represented by six parameters $(\alpha_1, \alpha_2, \alpha_3, t_1, t_2, t_3)$.
 To produce a diverse dataset, we first randomly generate $N$ groups of $\alpha_1$, $\alpha_2$, and $\alpha_3$ with a fixed sum of 1.
 Next, we generated $N$ groups of $t_1$, $t_2$, and $t_3$ through a Latin hypercube sampling \cite{menvcik2016latin} strategy to evenly cover the level set space.
 In this paper, we have $t_1$, $t_2$, $t_3$ $\in$ $[-0.4, 0.4]$ to avoid modeling failures\textemdash \ie, breaks due to a low density and fully solid due to a high density.
 We excluded shapes having small cross section areas or having zero contact areas with neighboring cells.
 The final dataset contains 924 different unit cells.

-\paragraph{Effective material properties} The dataset of effective material properties is collected by homogenizing each of the 924 unit cells using the approach described in Section~\ref{sec:homogenization}.
-In our material dataset, each unit cell's material properties are represented as a set of two parameters (\ie, $E^H$ and $\nu^H$).
+\paragraph{Properties} The dataset of effective elastic properties is collected by homogenizing each of the 924 unit cells using the approach described in Section~\ref{sec:homogenization}.
+In our property dataset, each unit cell's properties are represented as a set of three parameters (\ie, $E^H$, $\nu^H$, and $\rho$).

 The database is then split with a ratio of 8:2 for training (739) and evaluation (185), respectively.